ihmeuw/pseudopeople/docs/source/noise/column_noise.rst

 Copy from household member
 --------------------------

-When responding to a questionnaire, someone might accidentally answer with information about one household member in a section that was asking about a different household member.
-To capture this type of error, pseudopeopld can fill in certain fields about a simulant with values from a different member of the simulant's household, chosen at random.
+When responding to a survey or filling out a form, someone might accidentally answer a question about one household member with information about a different household member.
+To capture this type of error, pseudopeople can fill in certain fields about a simulant with values from a different member of the simulant's household, chosen at random.
 This type of noise can be applied to ages, dates of birth, and social security numbers.

+Note that simulants who live in group quarters or who live alone are not eligible for this type of noise, so for each dataset, there is some maximum fraction of rows to which "copy from household member" noise can be applied.
+If the user requests a cell probability that is larger than what's possible, pseudopeople will add noise to the maximum possible number of rows.

 This noise type is called :code:`copy_from_household_member` in the configuration.
 It takes one parameter: